rackspace-infrastructure-automation/mgcp-terraform-modules/os-policy-assignment-ssm/README.md

 # Description:
-This repo deploys an OS Policy assignment for each zone within the selected region The Policy assignment will deploy SSM for the following OS:
+This repo deploys an OS Policy assignment for each zone within the selected region.
+The Policy assignment will deploy SSM for the following OS:
 - Windows
 - Debian